commonknowledge/leftbookclub/README.md

 ### Using vscode development containers:

+0. (Check that VSCode has the right python interpreter selected, by comparing it to the path in `poetry run python -c "import sysconfig; print(sysconfig.get_paths()['scripts'])"`.
+You can see this in the bottom bar of editor UI)
 1. [Generate a repository](https://github.com/commonknowledge/groundwork-starter-template/generate) from this template
 2. In VSCode, run the command 'Clone Repository in Remote Container Volume' and select your new repository.
 3. Wait for dependencies to install